 Skip to contents

-Fits a beta interval-censored mixed model with Gaussian random intercepts using marginal maximum likelihood.
-The current implementation supports random = ~ 1 | group and uses a Laplace approximation for group-specific integrals.
+Fits a beta interval-censored mixed model with Gaussian random intercepts/slopes using marginal maximum likelihood.
+The implementation supports random-effects formulas such as ~ 1 | group and ~ 1 + x | group, and offers three integration methods for the random effects: Laplace approximation, Adaptive Gauss-Hermite Quadrature (AGHQ), and Quasi-Monte Carlo (QMC).

 Usage